-North Carolina is second only to Florida in the number of hurricanes that impact the state.
-The most notable hurricane to affect the New Bern area in recent history was Hurricane Florence in September 2018, which caused extensive freshwater flooding and \$74.5 million in residential damages and another \$25.6 million in commercial damage.
-Estimates from the city showed at least 4,325 homes and 300 businesses are damaged and railroad tracks have been washed away.
+North Carolina ranks 4th behind Florida, Texas, and Louisiana in the number of hurricanes to make landfall and impact the state.
+The most notable hurricane to affect the New Bern area in recent history was Hurricane Florence in September 2018, which caused extensive freshwater flooding and \$74.5 million in residential damages, and another \$25.6 million in commercial damage.
+Estimates from the city showed at least 4,325 homes and 300 businesses are damaged and railroad tracks were washed away.